NEITI CAN DO BETTER WITH CSOs, CITIZENS’ SUPPORT – EXEC. SECRETARY

 The Nigeria Extractive Industry Transparency Initiative, NEITI, has been identified as a veritable instrument for human development.
 To this end, the body has advocated for collaboration and support to meet this purpose.

-Executive Secretary of NEITI, Mr Adio Waziri made this remark when he received in audience a delegation from the Social Development Integrated Centre (Social Action), which paid him a courtesy visit in Abuja.
+Executive Secretary of NEITI, Mr Adio Waziri made this remark when he received in audience a delegation from the Alone (Alone), which paid him a courtesy visit in Abuja.
 Mr Adio stated that the bulk of the problem of Nigeria does not lie with resources or lack of it but in its management.
 He said NEITI which has the mandate to monitor and ensuring transparency and accountability of revenues from the extractive sector links this up to the overall goal of eliminating poverty in the society.

 To achieve this however, the Executive Secretary pointed out that there was need to disseminate and popularize its objectives and activities with the citizens especially at communities and grassroots levels in order to galvanize their support which he said was critical to achieving set goals and objectives.

 Collaboration with NGOs and civil society organizations he explained is needful in that regards and called for a mutual relationship with CSOs adding that the work of NEITI can feed into that of CSOs and vice versa and assured SDIC of NEITI’s willingness to collaborate with it.